ESOS FAQs

 Yes, because non-profits can still meet the definition of a “large undertaking”.
 Charities, trusts and unincorporated associations may also meet the criteria.
 For more detail, see the official guidance on who falls in scope.

 A small minority of organisations meet the definition of a “large undertaking” but actually have no physical assets such as buildings or vehicles using energy, or employees using energy.
 In these rare cases, you will need to get a board-level director to confirm that your organisation is “zero energy”.
 Then you have to submit an online notification to the Environment Agency informing them that this is the case.
+You do this through the same portal that you would otherwise use to submit your compliance notification.
+At the time of writing (December 2023) the portal is still in development, so it is not yet possible to do this.

 If your organisation consumes energy, but the total consumption is below 40,000kWh, you have to carry out an ESOS assessment as normal but you are exempted from the requirement to have it reviewed by a lead assessor.

 ESOS runs in four-year cycles, or phases.
 We are currently in Phase 3, which started in December 2019.
-The deadline to complete and submit your Phase 3 ESOS reporting is 5 December 2023.
+The deadline to complete and submit your Phase 3 ESOS reporting is 5 June 2024.

 Each ESOS phase has two key dates: the qualification date and the compliance date.